Tribal Peoples for tomorrow's world

 The treatment of indigenous and tribal peoples, the world’s largest minority, is a major humanitarian issue.
-It shapes world history and raises profound questions about what it really means to be human.
+It raises profound questions about what it really means to be human.

 A book everyone must read – powerful stories of the harsh realities of both assimilation and rejection of our peoples and our struggles around the world.

 Plenty of thought-provoking material that ought to be compulsory reading for anthropology and human rights students, and teachers too!